 Languages Canada is a national organization representing the language education sector; the UWindsor’s Centre for English Language Development is an accredited member.

-Anouchka Plumb, manager of language programs for Continuing Education, says the entire campus community is invited to this year’s event in the David A. Wilson Commons and along Turtle Island Walk, from 10 a.m. to 12:30 p.m.
+The centre’s acting director, Katia Benoit, says this year’s event will take place in the David A. Wilson Commons and along Turtle Island Walk, from 10 a.m. to 1 p.m.